Interview with Marion Ross conducted by Ed Gross

 Additionally, the city then erected a life-sized bronze statue modeled after Ross that now stands in front of the local performing arts center.
 The statue is the result of raising $100,000 in donations; some funds came from Henry Winkler and Ron Howard themselves.
 As someone who has friends in Alberta Lea, Ross admitted to feeling overwhelmed by the honorary gesture.

-Ross will turn 93 in October 2021 and remains formally retired but she stays active with her peers, even the ones she briefly worked with.
+Ross, who is 93, remains formally retired, but she stays active with her peers, even the ones she briefly worked with.
 Back in the first season of The Brady Bunch, in the episode “Is There a Doctor in the House?”
 Ross actually played the titular doctor to treat the girls’ measles.
 Susan Olsen remembered her colleague and shared a photo of the two of them together back in August.
 The caption advised, “Watch us on Josh Gates Tonight on Discovery Plus,” and Ross herself offered a pair of hearts in response.